Barlow Der Mugrdechian: Life and career

 Of Armenian descent, Der Mugrdechian was born in Fresno, California.
 He received his B.A. degree in biology at California State University, Fresno.
 He continued his education and received his M.A. degree and C. Phil. degree in Armenian language and literature in the Department of Near Eastern Languages and Culture at the University of California, Los Angeles.
 Der Mugrdechian began teaching at California State University, Fresno in 1985.
 He teaches Armenian language, art, literature, history and culture courses.
 In 1991, Der Mugrdechian was instrumental in the establishment of the student exchange program between California State University, Fresno and Yerevan State University.
 Der Mugrdechian taught and directed (1996-1997) the Armenian Relief Society Summer Studies Program in Massachusetts.

-Der Mugrdechian has organized and led nine student groups to Armenia: 1988, 1990, 2001, 2005, 2009, 2011, 2014, 2017, 2019.
+Der Mugrdechian has organized and led ten student groups to Armenia: 1988, 1990, 2001, 2005, 2009, 2011, 2014, 2017, 2019, and 2023.

 He was the chairman of the Armenian Community Council of the San Joaquin Valley from 1992 to 1995.
 He served on the St. Paul Armenian Church Parish Council (Fresno) (1993-1995; 1999-2000; 2007-2009; 2014-2015).

 Der Mugrdechian has served on the Diocesan Council of the Western Diocese of the Armenian Church (2004-2008), and was elected Chairman in 2007.
-He has also served as Chair of the Diocesan Assembly of the Western Diocese (2003, 2018, 2019).
+He has also served as Chair of the Diocesan Assembly of the Western Diocese (2003, 2018, 2019, 2024, 2025).

-Der Mugrdechian has served as President of the Society for Armenian Studies for two terms-2001-2004 and 2015-2017.
+Der Mugrdechian has served as President of the Society for Armenian Studies for three terms-2001-2004 and 2015-2017, and 2025 to the present.
 From 1997 to 2003, Der Mugrdechian edited the Newsletter of the Society for Armenian Studies, which is published three times a year.
 In 1996-1997 he hosted a television program about Armenian issues and history called Hye Talk.
 In September 1999, he served as a delegate to the National Ecclesiastical Assembly of Etchmiadzin.
 He also participated in the election of Karekin II as Catholicos of All Armenians.

 Barlow Der Mugrdechian has traveled extensively in the Middle East and Armenia and is fluent in Armenian (both Classical and Modern), and has a reading knowledge of Russian, Turkish, and French.